scalavision/bash4s/README.md

 # Bash dsl for scala (bash4s)

+## This is under heavy redesign using more functional constructs !!!!

+You may use it, but there is a high probability it will not be maintained the way things are.

 Targets ``data engineers``, ``devops engineers``, ``bioinformaticians``, ``data scientists`` that want to build bash scripts directly in the scala language.
 The library facilitates: